ishmweet/SpamBot/README.md

 # SpamBot

-A fully automated bot for spamming (for educational purposes only!)
-Head over to [releases](https://github.com/ghostxtbh/SpamBot/releases) to download.
+A fully automated bot for spamming (strictly for educational purposes only) Head over to [releases](https://github.com/ghostxtbh/SpamBot/releases) to download.